codsen/codsen/packages/edit-package-json/README.md

 **[⬆ back to top](#)**

+## TLDR - Our promise

+* write to JSON without parsing, edit string directly
+* `object-path` notation (for example, array `key.0.val`, not `key[0].val`)
+* passes all unit tests of object-path^

+^ some features like setting values on keys which don't exist are not implemented yet, so tests were adapted but commented-out.

 ## Idea

 Normally, when editing `package.json` file, it is parsed, its value, a plain object, is tweaked and then it is stringified and written back.
 The problem is, sometimes that "object tweaking" maintains the original key order but sometimes it does not.